Poonch District, Pakistan: Kashmir Sultanate (1354–1596)

-Poonch came under the Kashmir Sultanate during late 15th century through the military campaigns of Malik Tazi Bhat, a general of the Sultanate.
+Kashmiri rule was reestablished during late 15th century through the military campaigns of Malik Tazi Bhat, a general of the Sultanate.
 He led military campaigns that resulted in the conquest and administration of several regions, including Poonch, Jammu, Rajouri, Bhimber, Jhelum, Sialkot, and Gujrat, from 1475 to 1487.
 Following its incorporation, Poonch was administered as a vassal state under the Kashmir Sultanate.
 Local rulers retained a degree of autonomy but were required to acknowledge the suzerainty of the Sultan and provide tribute and military support when necessary.
 This arrangement persisted until the late 16th century, when the region came under Mughal influence.
 In 1596, Mughal Emperor Jahangir granted Siraj-ud-Din Rathore rulership over Poonch, marking the end of its vassalage under Kashmir.